jjamfd/bionic-k8s/README.md

 - Three or more Ubuntu 18.04 servers
 - SSH access via root or a user with passwordless sudo
 - Servers should be able to communicate over a private network
-  - you may have issues registering worker nodes if your master node has a default private network which is inaccessible to the worker nodes
+  - Issues may arise while registering worker nodes if your master node has a default private network which is inaccessible to the worker nodes

 **Local requirements**
 - Python 3.8 and pipenv installed